 Question: What is the best way to achieve a blurry background?
 I know the bokeh backdrops are blurred to an extent, but how can I create the same effects?

 Answer: We're no experts at photography here at Photo Pie, but there are a few different ways to get a blurry background that will emphasize your subject(s).
 Check out this step-by-step guide detailing three different ways to blur your background.
+We also have a blog post on this exact subject.

 Stand sold separately, click here for more information.